-Bali is famous for its rich musical heritage several centuries and the Conservatory is committed to keep it alive and in the present day.
+Bali is famous for its rich musical heritage several centuries and the Conservatory is committed to keeping it alive and in the present day.
 Go there in the morning between 08.00 and 11.00AM to see how dance teachers pass their skills to the younger generations.

 Volcano Batur and Lake Batur

 Energize yourself and enjoy the majestic beauty!
-Since it is located on a higher altitude, the air here is cold.
+Since it is located at a higher altitude, the air here is cold.
 There are restaurants with panoramic views.
 Here you can hear the roar of the volcano, which reminds that there is nothing more powerful than nature.

 Delicious fish and seafood!

 Try something different and exotic.
 Balinese chefs will provide you with unforgettable dishes.
 The most interesting thing is that you can get involved in the preparation of the food with ideas for the preparation.
-Now is the time to fulfill your most daring culinary fantasies!
+Now is the time to fulfil your most daring culinary fantasies!

-In Denpasar you will find many traditional restaurants – warungs, usually located outdoors.
+In Denpasar, you will find many traditional restaurants – warungs, usually located outdoors.
 They serve fried rice and traditional dishes of Bali.
 To try the best of Balinese and international cuisine, go to Seminyak or Kuta.
 Some of the best Western and Asian dishes can be found in the hotel restaurants, which offer a wide variety of food.

-In the Discovery Shopping Mall you can find branded shoe stores, clothing and accessories.
-Wooden souvenirs, masks and handmade jewelry can be found on the stalls in the streets and near the beaches.
+In the Discovery Shopping Mall, you can find branded shoe stores, clothing and accessories.
+Wooden souvenirs, masks and handmade jewellery can be found on the stalls in the streets and near the beaches.
 The village of Massena is a huge workshop for wood carving.
 There are beautiful figures and masks, entirely decorated with detailed hand carving.
 Square “Kuta” is a large store for massage oils, scented candles and natural soaps.
 You will feel the scent of orchids and vanilla, which will guide you in the right direction.

 The nightlife in Bali begins after 12AM.
 Most of the places are in southern Bali, especially in the area of Kuta, where nightlife pulsates with full throttle.
 Dance under the stars in the outdoor disco on the beach or enjoy live music and an exotic cocktail jazz or rock club.
-Time for adventure in the dark, in addition you can add something different – to visit the night market in Gianyar where you can eat something delicious cooked on the spot.
+Time for an adventure in the dark, in addition, you can add something different – to visit the night market in Gianyar where you can eat something delicious cooked on the spot.

 Important things you need to know when visiting Bali:

 International Airport Bali Ngurah Rai is 13 km west of Denpasar.
-At the airport there are many shops, bars and restaurants, exchange bureaus, offices, tourist information, tourist agencies, offices, car rental and more.
+At the airport, there are many shops, bars and restaurants, exchange bureaus, offices, tourist information, tourist agencies, offices, car rental and more.

 - Public transport